curv3d/curv/README.rst

 * On matrix: https://app.element.io/#/room/!BbbouYwtinZcRySkDA:matrix.org
-* And linked via 2-way bridge to the Curv Discord channel maintained by https://cadhub.xyz (visit their site to find an invite).
+* And linked via 2-way bridge to the Curv Discord channel maintained by https://cadhub.xyz (the link is at the bottom of the CadHub home page).
 * This earlier Discord channel has a ton of interesting discussion history but is now inactive: `<https://discord.gg/ZSPXaMNWfW>`_.